GObject Subclassing

 });

-// expected output: "signal handler returned true"
+// Expected output: "signal handler returned true"

-if (obj.emit('example-signal'))
+if (returnExample.emit('example-signal'))

-log('signal handler returned true');
+console.log('signal handler returned true');

 else

-log('signal handler returned false');
+console.log('signal handler returned false');

 Signal Accumulator